 Are you following people on Twitter whose Tweets just make you jealous?
 Are you seeing Facebook updates from people who make you unhappy, who you’d like to date but who aren’t interested in you, or who tempt you to click on links to things you’d rather you hadn’t seen?
 Unfollow, and hide updates.

-On The Grindstone, I wrote about using your career to make the world a better place.
+I’ve written before about using your career to make the world a better place.
 You’ll be able to do that a lot faster if you don’t think about all the things you can’t do until you make it big.

 Secondly, you control your own mental space by deciding ahead of time what you are going to think about and when, and assigning yourself mental tasks with — as the corporate world likes to say — “deliverables.”